2ndSightLab/aws-deploy/README.md

 # Deploy anything on AWS !

-1. Execute this in CloudShell or similar
+1. Execute this in CloudShell or similar.
+You can save this to a file in your home directory.

 ```
 cd ~